till2/till2.github.io/_posts/2022-10-20-intro-to-mapf.md

 A (not comprehensive) list of other extensions of MAPF includes

-- MAPF with Large agents
+- MAPF with large agents
-- MAPF with Kinematic constraints
+- MAPF with kinematic constraints
 - Anonymous MAPF
 - Colored MAPF
 - Online-MAPF.